10 screening tests women need

 Some women older than 65 may safely stop testing if they meet certain criteria.

 Mammograms, a specialized x-ray of the breast, help detect breast cancer at an early stage, when tumors are too small to feel and treatment is most effective.

 The ACS recommends yearly mammograms for women ages 45 to 54 and every other year for women age 55 and older.

-Colorectal cancer is the third most common cancer in American women, according to the Centers for Disease Control and Prevention (CDC).
+Excluding skin cancers, colorectal cancer is the third most common cancer in American women, according to the Centers for Disease Control and Prevention (CDC).
 Screening can find this cancer early or help prevent it by finding growths that would have become cancer.

 Colorectal cancer screening should start at age 45, according to the ACS.
 Your doctor may recommend a fecal occult blood test, sigmoidoscopy, colonoscopy, virtual colonoscopy, stool DNA test or some combination of these tests.

 You may need to start screening earlier if you have colorectal cancer risk factors.

 Osteoporosis, which thins and weakens the bones, affects millions of women and eventually leads to a broken bone for half of women over age 50, according to the National Institute on Aging (NIA).
 Some of these fractures lead to permanent disability or death.